alwaysprep/bazel-flask-example/README.md

 - Bazel example with flask and pandas and pytest.
 - Flask auto reloading enabled for development.

+Install Bazel
+---
+If you don't have Bazel in your computer, you can install it from <a href='https://docs.bazel.build/versions/master/install.html'>here</a>.

 Run
 ---
 ```shell script